bazelbuild/bazel/site/designs/_posts/2016-06-21-environment.md

   traditional layout) can fix the environment by adding `--action_env` options with specific values to the user-project local `.bazelrc`.

-  To simplify this use case, Bazel might provide a script `bazel_freeze_environment` that reads the `tools/bazel.rc` and looks for `--action_env` options with unspecified values and writes corresponding ones with specified values to the user-project local `.bazelrc` file; the specified values are taken from the environment of the invocation of that script.

-  To simplify "freeze on first use" approaches, there will be separate way of invoking the `bazel_freeze_environment` script so that it only adds `--action_env` options with specified values for variables not already mentioned in the user-project local `.bazelrc` file.
+  To simplify this use case, and other "freeze on first use" approaches, Bazel's `info` command will provide a new key `client-env` that will show the environment variables, together with their values.
+More precisely, each variable-value pair will be prefixed with `build --action_env=`, so that `bazel info client-env >> .bazelrc` can be used to freeze the environment.

 ## Transition plan